RealSiteWorth

 Website value checker, appraisal, and Flippa benchmarks

 A website value calculator is useful when it behaves like a structured checker, not when it hides the inputs.
 Valuing a website starts with the domain name, website traffic, revenue model, revenue streams, revenue source, monetization, traffic sources, and traffic quality.
-A free valuation should explain which metric moved the result and which data would make the estimate stronger.

 If you ask, "what is the value of my website?" the tool should separate website value from domain value.
 Website appraisal depends on operating economics: organic traffic, pageviews, Google Analytics, net profit, monthly profit, paid ads, customer acquisition, engagement metrics, site health, technical health, Core Web Vitals, and the site's performance in today's market.
 Domain appraisal depends more on the domain name, history, brand recognition, and comparable sales data.